-Use of the Secondary Power Connector (PWR_SEC) is recommended when a heavy load of peripherals has been added to the motherboard.
-Note: Be sure to use a 6-pin connector and check the power supply layout before attaching it.
+The Secondary Power Connector is recommended when a heavy load of peripherals has been connected to the motherboard.

+Note: Be sure to use a 1 X 6 pin connector and check the power supply layout before attaching it.
 The Secondary Power Connector is located on J36.

 See Table 2-3 for pin definitions.